 - notify you or allow our affiliated companies to notify you of certain products or services offered by us, or our affiliated companies.

 In the event that you would like to open additional accounts or obtain other investment products or services that are available through Dundee from time to time, Dundee may require personal information that was not previously collected.
 For example, Dundee does not require information regarding your designated beneficiaries when opening a regular cash account but will require such information if you decide to open a registered savings account.

-For regulatory purposes, self-regulatory organizations, including the Ontario Securities Commission, the Investment Industry Regulatory Organization of Canada, the Toronto Stock Exchange, the Bourse de Montreal Inc., the Canadian Investor Protection Fund, Financial Services Commission of Ontario, Alberta Insurance Council, Insurance Council of British Columbia, the Autorité des marchés financiers and Financial Industry Regulatory Authority, Inc. (collectively, “SROs”) require access to personal information of current and former clients, employees, agents, directors, officers, partners and others collected or used by Regulated Persons.
+For regulatory purposes, self-regulatory organizations, including the Ontario Securities Commission, the Investment Industry Regulatory Organization of Canada, the Toronto Stock Exchange, the Bourse de Montreal Inc., the Canadian Investor Protection Fund, Financial Services Commission of Ontario, the Autorité des marchés financiers and Financial Industry Regulatory Authority, Inc. (collectively, “SROs”) require access to personal information of current and former clients, employees, agents, directors, officers, partners and others collected or used by Regulated Persons.
 SROs collect, use or disclose such personal information obtained from Regulated Persons for regulatory purposes, including

 - surveillance of trading-related activity;

 - sales, financial compliance, trade desk review and other regulatory audits;

 - investigation of potential regulatory and statutory violations;

 - reporting to securities regulators, stock exchanges or insurance regulators; and